 Panic surged through me, desperation clawing at my thoughts.
 I struggled against the invisible force pulling me closer, but it was futile.
 The Amaritaklob's power was absolute, its will inexorable.

-As darkness began to swallow me whole once more, I clung to a sliver of defiance, a flicker of hope that refused to be extinguished.
+Just as darkness began to swallow me whole once more, I clung to a sliver of defiance.
+A sudden, unexpected surge of energy pulsed within me, a spark of resistance against the encroaching void.

-"I won't let you," I whispered, my voice trembling with defiance and dread.
+"I won't let you," I whispered, my voice gaining an unnatural strength.
 "I won't..."

 "It's you!
 You did this, Misham!"
 The Amaritaklob's voice sliced through my thoughts, dripping with malice and accusation.